plokhotnyuk/jsoniter-scala/README.md

-and [weePickle](https://github.com/rallyhealth/weePickle) libraries using different JDK and GraalVM versions on the following environment: Intel® Core™ i9-9880H CPU @ 2.3GHz (max 4.8GHz), RAM 16Gb DDR4-2400, macOS Mojave 10.14.6, and latest versions of Amazon Corretto 8/11, OpenJDK 16 (early-access build) with HotSpot C2[*](https://docs.google.com/spreadsheets/d/1IxIvLoLlLb0bxUaRgSsaaRuXV0RUQ3I04vFqhDc2Bt8/edit?usp=sharing) and Graal compilers, GraalVM 20.2 CE for Java 8/11 (dev build) and GraalVM 20.1 EE for Java 8/11
+and [weePickle](https://github.com/rallyhealth/weePickle) libraries using different JDK and GraalVM versions on the following environment: Intel® Core™ i9-9880H CPU @ 2.3GHz (max 4.8GHz), RAM 16Gb DDR4-2400, macOS Mojave 10.14.6, and latest versions of Amazon Corretto 8/11, OpenJDK 16 (early-access build) with HotSpot C2[*](https://docs.google.com/spreadsheets/d/1IxIvLoLlLb0bxUaRgSsaaRuXV0RUQ3I04vFqhDc2Bt8/edit?usp=sharing) and Graal JIT compilers, GraalVM 20.2 CE for Java 8/11 (dev build) and GraalVM 20.1 EE for Java 8/11.

-[**Latest results of benchmarks on browsers**](https://plokhotnyuk.github.io/jsoniter-scala/index-scalajs.html) that compares the same libraries on the same environment by the same code which is compiled by Scala.js to ES 5.1 with GCC optimizations applied
+[**Latest results of benchmarks on browsers**](https://plokhotnyuk.github.io/jsoniter-scala/index-scalajs.html) that compares the same libraries on the same environment by the same code which is compiled by Scala.js to ES 5.1 with GCC optimizations applied.

 ## Acknowledgments